Asbestos and Mesothelioma in Carpenters and Other Wood Workers

 Traditional Use of Asbestos in Construction and Carpentry

 The useful properties of asbestos led to its heavy use in the construction industry.
-Although it has been in use for hundreds of years, manufacturers of construction materials began using it more heavily in the late 1800s and particularly during and after World War II.[1]
+Although it has been in use for hundreds of years, manufacturers of construction materials began using it more heavily in the late 1800s, particularly during and after World War II.[1]

 Manufacturers used asbestos to strengthen construction materials, like cement, plastic, and wallboard.
 They used asbestos to insulate, fireproof, and soundproof materials going into homes and other buildings.
 Asbestos use was heavy in construction until the 1970s when federal regulations began to limit it.[1]